tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   ![Loading the credit risk data](Images/sagemaker-studio-pca-data.png)

-* Before start using the PCA algorithm, it's essential to scale the data.
+* Before using the PCA algorithm, it's essential to scale the data.
 We don't need to scale the data for this demo since we already scaled before, but keep in mind that this is crucial for the PCA algorithm to work.

 * To start using this algorithm, a `PCA` model should be created specifying the final number of features in the `n_components` parameter.
 In this demo, the features will be reduced from `5` to `2` and the `random_state` parameter is set to `0` to allow model reproducibility.